heygrady/react-redux-notes/redux-wordpress.md

 *Note:* At this point your app should be able to load without an errors.
 You will need to add sagas and reducers to make your app *do* something.
 But at this point is is able to render itself.

 ### Adding sagas
+For now we only need one saga for fetching a post from the server.
+You don't call a saga directly, instead a saga watches for specific actions.
+Below you can see that we watch list of actions and return the watchers as the `rootSaga`.

 ```js
 // ... snippet from src/routes/Posts/modules/posts.js